Elif Dördüncü AydemirPresident

 Elif Dördüncü Aydemir is an active member of IAPC (International Association of Political Consultants), EAPC (European Association of Political Consultants) and ISPP (International Society of Political Psychology).

 She has completed her Master Degrees in International Relations-Strategy and also in Political Sociology from Sorbonne Paris I University where she continued to her PhD studies examining the political discourse of Turkish and Greek nationalisms.
-She provides consultancy in Turkish, French, and English.
+She is fluent and provides consultancy in English, French, Spanish and Turkish.

 Latest Analyses & Insights on Elif's expertise